Changes for All Pesticide Applicators

 Denver, CO 80202

-The application form and instructions can be downloaded at:
+The application form and instructions can be downloaded at the EPA website.

-- Bed Bug Information: Check out EPA's Bed Bug Clearinghouse.
+Check out EPA's Bed Bug Information Clearinghouse.
 This website has information for pest control operators, schools, hotels, landlords, health care facilities, and many other audiences.
 The Centers for Disease Control and EPA have determined that bed bugs are a pest of significant public health importance.
 Read more in the link to better understand risks associated with bed bugs and how government agencies are working together to provide support and resources to those affected.